 MLOps Use Cases for Robots

 Machine Learning algorithms have become an indispensable pillar for any robot to perform intelligent tasks.
-These algorithms are essential to support functions like perception, navigation, and robot control tasks, and as others discuss, the MLOps methodology is universally valuable for anything related to ML applications.
+These algorithms are essential to support functions like perception, navigation (including operating things like a swerve drive), and robot control tasks, and as others discuss, the MLOps methodology is universally valuable for anything related to ML applications.

 A Perception Use Case: Object Detection and Multi-Modal Sensor Fusion